 Our classrooms are the dynamic, thriving marine environments of the southern New England coast.
 Summer Marine Program students will learn about coastal ecosystems, food webs, productivity of the sea, plants and animals in the coastal zone, current events in marine biology and much more.

-Field excursions will help unlock the excitement and fun of marine biology:
+Field excursions unlock the excitement and fun of marine biology:

 - Learn oceanographic sampling techniques

 - Snorkel along barrier beaches and tidal pools

 - View whales during a boat trip off Cape Cod

 - Identify marine organisms

 - Daily opportunity to be in or on the water

 Field trips are complemented by challenging laboratory demonstrations and experiments.
 Typical topics include:

 - Plankton sampling